brousalis/bendystraw/README.md

-`gulp build` | builds, minifys the app to the build folder (for production) `gulp release` | bumps version, tags, and creates a GitHub release based on your `package.json` `gulp deploy` | deploys the build folder to a S3 bucket, posts to Slack if configured `gulp test` | runs tests using Karma
+`gulp build` | builds, minifys the app to the build folder (for production) `gulp release` | bumps version, tags, and creates a GitHub release based on your `package.json` `gulp deploy` | deploys the build folder to a S3 bucket, posts to Slack if configured `gulp lint` | lints using sass-lint, eslint, and coffeelint `gulp test` | runs tests using Karma
 `gulp e2e` | runs end to end tests with Protractor